 36.3.27 Biodiversity does not only enhance the beauty of our landscapes and wildlife, inspiring and enriching our lives, but provides us with many of the things that sustain our lives.
 Biodiversity provides ecosystem services (e.g. food, timber and fuel, materials and fresh water).
 Biodiversity helps to regulate our climate, control floods, absorb CO and purify water.
-It also contributes to a sense of place, providing a cultural heritage and opportunities for recreation, tranquillity and a healthy environment56.
+It also contributes to a sense of place, providing a cultural heritage and opportunities for recreation, tranquillity and a healthy environment22.

-36.3.28 The biodiversity resource in the Borough is remarkably rich, with 24 Sites of Nature Conservation Importance (SNCIs) which include two open waterways (Grand Union Canal and The River Thames including Chelsea Creek) forming the Blue Ribbon Network and several linked sites forming Green Corridors.

-36.3.29 Fifty one Sixty two protected and priority species have been recorded within the Borough's SNCIs, with a further 7 16 protected and priority species recorded within 200m (219 yards) of the designated sites.

-36.3.30 Bird species in the borough are generally stable, although there has been a decrease in Starlings and Song Thrush, and a marked decrease in Dunnock.
-However, numbers of Chaffinches, Greenfinches and Goldfinches have increased57.

-56 Adapted information from Natural England - http://www. naturalengland.org.uk/ourwork/ conservation/biodiversity/why_is_biodiversity_important/default.aspx 57 Giddens.G, R.B.K.C Borough Breeding Bird Survey 2006 Report

-36.3.31 The Grand Union Canal is strategically important as a green corridor spanning the city and contains characteristic aquatic flora, fauna and breeding water birds.
-The River Thames, including Chelsea Creek, is also strategically important, but as a natural landscape feature and contains brackish and freshwater flora, wildfowl, waders, fish and invertebrates58.
+- 36.3.28 The biodiversity resource in the Borough is remarkably rich, with 24 Sites of Nature Conservation Importance (SNCIs) which include two open waterways (Grand Union Canal and The River Thames including Chelsea Creek) forming the Blue Ribbon Network and several linked sites forming Green Corridors. - 36.3.29 Fifty one Sixty two protected and priority species have been recorded within the Borough's SNCIs, with a further 7 16 protected and priority species recorded within 200m (219 yards) of the designated sites. - 36.3.30 Bird species in the borough are generally stable, although there has been a decrease in Starlings and Song Thrush, and a marked decrease in Dunnock.
+However, numbers of Chaffinches, Greenfinches and Goldfinches have increased23. - 36.3.31 The Grand Union Canal is strategically important as a green corridor spanning the city and contains characteristic aquatic flora, fauna and breeding water birds.
+The River Thames, including Chelsea Creek, is also strategically important, but as a natural landscape feature and contains brackish and freshwater flora, wildfowl, waders, fish and invertebrates24.
 Green corridors link SNCIs to create a continuous biodiversity network, allowing animals and plants to move between sites and be found further into dense urban areas.
-These also form part of the boroughwide green infrastructure

-36.3.32 The Council's Local Biodiversity Action Plan (LBAP) was approve revised in November February 2007 2010.
-Among other things, BAPs set out the measures to protect and enhance the Borough's biodiversity resource by improving the quality of the local environment through practical management, habitat creation and protection of important wildlife sites.
+These also form part of the boroughwide green infrastructure - 36.3.32 The Council"s Local Biodiversity Action Plan (LBAP) was approve revised in November February 2007 2010.
+Among other things, BAPs set out the measures to protect and enhance the Borough"s biodiversity resource by improving the quality of the local environment through practical management, habitat creation and protection of important wildlife sites.
 The implementation of the LBAP is an important vehicle to improving the biodiversity of the Borough.

+Policy CE 4